C-D-Lewis/chunky-fargate/README.md

 ## Run in Docker

-The Docker image is used to fetch a world and scene, render the scene, and upload the output PNG snapshot to an S3 bucket in a `mc-renders` directory.
+The Docker image is used to fetch a world and scene from S3, render the scene, and upload the output PNG snapshot to the same S3 bucket in a `mc-renders` directory.

-Build the image:
+First, build the Docker image:

 ```shell
 docker build -t chunky-fargate .